purplesyringa/blazingio/README.md

 It also goes without saying that you won't be able to use this library if you can't or aren't allowed to use external code.

+Finally, this library overrides SIGBUS handler in some cases (namely, if `stdin_eof` or `late_binding` are set in config), so if you rely on that signal, you'll need to patch blazingio.

+## How do I use this in produciton?

+You don't.
+For the love of god, don't use this anywhere but for programming competitions.
+If "**IT CAN TRIGGER ANY SORT OF UB ON INVALID INPUT, INCLUDING SECURITY VULNERABILITIES**" was not obvious enough, maybe consider that it overrides signal handlers by design.

 ## Other features

 With `-DONLINE_JUDGE` (enabled on Codeforces, among others), `std::cerr` is replaced with a mock that doesn't do anything.
 This means you don't have to comment out logs for performance.

 `freopen` works with blazingio's streams, provided that you call `freopen` before any other I/O.

+Here's a neat bonus: you can make your own slim build of blazingio, stripped of anything you don't need and thus much smaller, by editing the configuration file at `config` and running `python3 minimize.py`.
+You might need to patch the script by replacing the path to clang-format, though.